 How to Combine Supply and Demand With Market Structure

-Supply and demand zones become significantly more powerful when combined with market structure analysis.
-Here's how to integrate the two for higher-probability trades.
+Supply and demand zones become far more powerful with market structure analysis.
+How to integrate the two for higher-probability trade setups.

 Supply and demand zones tell you where to trade.
 Market structure tells you which direction to trade.
 When you combine both, you eliminate the majority of losing setups.